-How to Sell Music on iTunes — The Right Way!
+How to Sell Music on iTunes UK – Sell Your Songs!

 iTunes is an influential platform where artists can sell their songs to, potentially, millions of users.
 Getting your music on iTunes is the easy part; selling music in iTunes, however, requires a certain degree of effort and know-how.
-Sell your music on iTunes with this effective iTunes sales strategy:
+Here is a quick primer explaining how you can sell your music on iTunes in the UK with this effective iTunes sales strategy:

 Contrary to popular belief, it’s not just superstars that have their work promoted by iTunes: there are numerous ‘charts’ dedicated to all kinds, genres and styles where independent artists can reap the benefits of a feature.